digital-asset/daml/docs/source/daml/intro/8_Upgrading.rst

 #.
 Open a second terminal and run ``daml ledger fetch-dar --host localhost --port 6865 --main-package-id "887056cbb313b94ab9a6caf34f7fe4fbfe19cb0c861e50d1594c665567ab7625" -o assets_ledger.dar``, making sure to replace the hash with the appropriate one.
 #.
 Run ``daml damlc inspect-dar assets_ledger.dar``

 You'll notice two things.
-Firstly, a lot of the dependencies have lost their names, they are now only identifyable by hash.
-We could of course also create a second project ``7_Composing-1.0.0`` with completely different contents so even when name and version are avaialble, package hash is the only safe identifier.
+Firstly, a lot of the dependencies have lost their names, they are now only identifiable by hash.
+We could of course also create a second project ``7_Composing-1.0.0`` with completely different contents so even when name and version are available, package hash is the only safe identifier.

 That's why over the Ledger API, all types, like templates and records are identified by the triple ``(entity name, module name, package hash)``.
 Your client application should know the package hashes it wants to interact with.
 To aid that, ``inspect-dar`` also provides a machine-readable format for the information it emits: ``daml damlc inspect-dar --json assets_ledger.dar``.
 The ``main_package_id`` field in the resulting JSON payload is the package hash of our project.